bsnes-emu/bsnes/docs/install/linux.md

  3. Type `cd ~/higan-src`
     (or wherever you put the higan source) and press Enter
- 4. Type `make -C higan` and press Enter to build the main higan executable
+ 4. Type `make -C higan target=higan` and press Enter to build the main higan executable
  5. Type `make -C icarus` and press Enter to build the icarus import tool